The AIV Difference: Leadership

 Whether AIV acts alone or leads a coalition, our members know that we will always stand up for their interests.

 The following are highlights of some key issues AIV has worked on in the past and continues to work on today.
-For more information, contact us at email@example.com.
+This information is updated periodically.
+For more recent updates or more information about these and other issues and initiatives,, don't hestiate to contact us at email@example.com.

 Workforce Training, Education, and Development

 Revitalizing interest in manufacturing as a career path and ensuring that Vermont has the infrastructure, resources, and networks to link qualified workers with employers is one of AIV's primary ongoing campaigns.

 AIV has worked with national and state partners and stakeholders to promote and inspire the next generation of Vermont's manufacturing workforce, enhance the education and training of our existing workforce, and build the education and training infrastructure needed to preserve and grow this long-standing competitive advantage for Vermont manufacturing.
 AIV is currently working with stakeholders to connect manufacturers, students, parents, and educators, and we encourage anyone interested in this effort to contact us as above.

 AIV is also working with the Manufacturing Institute and state agencies and institutions to promote and develop enhanced workforce training and education programs.

 AIV consistently leads the rest of the business community on tax issues, often the only organization engaged and making a difference on specific issues.